 Being a head coach is not easy by any means.
 For Staley, this is his first season calling the shots after previously being the defensive coordinator for the Los Angeles Rams under Sean McVay during the 2020 NFL campaign.

-Nonetheless, Staley has learned the importance of being a head coach in this league quickly.
-When he was asked about the Gruden situation, he delivered another compelling statement that will resonate with everybody for years to come– coach or not (h/t The Athletic).
+Nonetheless, Staley has quickly learned the importance of being a head coach in this league.
+When he was asked about the Gruden situation, he delivered another compelling statement that will resonate with everybody — coach or not — for years to come (h/t The Athletic).